-Jeep is about to reboot the rock-crawling Wrangler — here’s what we expect from it
+The next Jeep Wrangler's evolutionary design will hide radical changes

 Will the Wrangler go diesel, hybrid, or both?

 Long-standing rumors claim Jeep will offer the next Wrangler with a turbodiesel engine for the first time in the U.S. The idea is far from ground-breaking; tens of thousands of current-generation models are roaming the streets of Europe with an oil-burner rumbling between the fenders.
-However, the reputation of diesel-powered cars — including the ones built by Jeep and sister company Ram — has taken quite a hit in the past few months, so we don’t know whether a diesel Wrangler is still in the cards.
+The reputation of diesel-powered cars — including the ones built by Jeep and sister company Ram — has taken quite a hit in the past few months, but Jeep is pressing on.
+The anonymous dealer who spilled the beans about the hard top confirmed the company will introduce a diesel-powered Wrangler on our shores, though it won’t arrive until late in the 2019 model year, so at least a year after the Wrangler breaks cover in the City of Angels.

 Jeep boss Mike Manley has previously admitted he sees the Wrangler as the ideal candidate to receive some form of electrification.
 Going hybrid would give the Wrangler more torque down low, while improving fuel economy.
 We’re not ruling it out, but realistically a gasoline-electric model won’t be available at launch.